Rumidom/usynth/README.md

 # usynth
-sound synthesizer and signal generation library for micropython
+sound synthesis and signal generation library for micropython